Episode 4

 About Dr. Paul:

-Dr. Paul Arciero is a leading nutrition and exercise scientist, a full professor in the Department of Sports Medicine and Nutrition at the University of Pittsburgh, and the Director of the Human Nutrition, Metabolism, and Performance Laboratory at Skidmore College.
+Dr. Paul J. Arciero (“Dr. Paul”), FACSM, FTOS, FISSN, is a full professor and director of the Human Nutrition, Metabolism, and Performance Laboratory in the Department of Health and Human Physiological Sciences at Skidmore College and has served as a full professor in the Department of SportsMedicine and Nutrition at the University of Pittsburgh.
 Author of the Amazon #1 bestseller The PRISE® Life, Dr. Paul’s groundbreaking research on PROTEIN PACING®, resistance training, and intermittent fasting has been featured in Nature Communications, The Obesity Journal, The Wall Street Journal, TIME, and more.
 He has worked with Olympic medalists, professional athletes, and business leaders worldwide, providing expert health and wellness consulting.

 Connect with Dr. Paul: